environmental-bioinformatics-master/popgen_HW6_2023/README.md

 In the `*log.txt` file, look for the row starting with `## Tracy-Widom statistics`.
 This gives the eigenvalue (percentage of variance explained) and significance for each numbered principal components axis.

 How many principal components axes are significant?\
-Answer:
+>Answer:

 For each significant principal components axis, give the following:\
-Eigenvalue:\
-p-value:
+>Eigenvalue:\
+>p-value:

 The `.evec` files gives the PC loading for each sample on the first 10 principal components axes.
 Axes are labeled by their eigenvalues, ordered from highest (= most influence on population structure) to lowest.

-Using python or R, make a scatter plot of the individuals, using the loadings from the `.evec` file and color-coding individuals by site.
+Using python or R (or another language of your choice*), make a scatter plot of the individuals, using the loadings from the `.evec` file and color-coding individuals by site.
 Feel free to do this plotting on Poseidon or your local computer, whatever you're most comfortable with.
 Do not include this plotting code in your `hw5_stacks-pipeline_[LASTNAME].txt` file.
 Instead, please include the code for your plot in a file named: `hw5_pca_plot_code_[LASTNAME].txt`, and push that with your homework along with the plot in `.pdf` format named `hw5_pca_plot_[LASTNAME].pdf`.

+\*But **do** script your plot - don't make it automatically in a GUI like Excel or SigmaPlot.

-What do you think about divergence in these stickleback populations?\
+What does the PCA tell you about divergence in these stickleback populations? (a few lines, a paragraph max)\
-Answer:
+>Answer:

+Look at the paper, if you haven't already.
+Thinking about the PCA and the statistics you calculated in Stacks, as well as your understanding of population genomics, how diverged are these populations?
+What do you think is driving this divergence? (a paragraph, two max)\
+>Answer:

 About how long did this homework take you?:\
-Answer:
+>Answer:

 For your homework, please push to GitHub: